 Discussion

 We found little evidence that virgin females are susceptible to fertility loss at high temperatures.
-Heat-stress did not influence fertility of virgin D. virilis or Z. indianus females that were then mated after heat-stress.
+Heat-stress did not influence fertility of virgin D. virilis or Z. indianus females that were then mated after heat-stress, although it should be noted that females were not heated up to their lethal limit.
 Fertility of Z. indianus females was initially lower at the first time-point measured post heat-stress, and increased over the duration of the experiment.
 Conversely, fertility of D. virilis females was consistently high over the duration, suggesting that Z. indianus females were slower to mate and produce offspring with their paired males than D. virilis.

 Mated females given no opportunity to remate used up their viable sperm reserves within the first week of laying.
-However, we found that heat stress sterilised females of both species, likely through destruction of stored mature sperm.
-This is curious because mature sperm in males of both species appear to be largely unaffected by the same temperature treatments (Parratt et al., 2021).
+However, we found that heat-stress reduced the number of fertile females of both species, likely through destruction of stored mature sperm.
+This is curious because a previous study found that mature sperm in males of both species from the same experimental lines appear to be largely unaffected by the same temperature treatments (Parratt et al., 2021).
 We find that mated females are sterilised at temperatures around 2°C lower than those required to completely sterilise 80% of males from our study species (Parratt et al., 2021).
 Hence our results suggest that females of both species are worse at protecting mature sperm from high temperatures than males.
+However, as we did not directly observe sperm death within females, it is also possible that there is an alternative explanation for female sterility, such as embryonic death.

 We found that the temperatures required to sterilise mated females differ between the two species.
 Four hours at either 35°C or 36°C almost completely sterilise D. virilis females (~90% of females produce no offspring), whereas mated Z. indianus females are mostly fertile when stressed at 35°C and only a small majority are sterilised when exposed to 36°C for four hours (~60% of females produce no offspring).
-The finding that mature sperm from Z. indianus is likely more resilient than sperm from D. virilis is consistent with our previous study that heated adult males of each species.
+The finding that mature sperm from Z. indianus is likely more resilient than sperm from D. virilis is consistent with our previous study that heated adult males of each species, although it should be noted that these experiments were not conducted together.
 Males of D. virilis require temperatures of no less than 37°C for 4h to immediately sterilise the majority of males, whereas males of Z. indianus are fertile up to their lethal temperature of ~38°C (Parratt et al., 2021).
-While the absolute temperatures required to sterilise males and mated females are different, these results combine to suggest that mature sperm from Z. indianus are generally more thermally robust than those from D. virilis.
+While the absolute temperatures required to sterilise males and mated females appear to be different, these results combine to suggest that mature sperm from Z. indianus are generally more thermally robust than those from D. virilis.
 It is unclear exactly why this may be the case, however Z. indianus tend to live in slightly warmer areas than D. virilis.
 The temperature experienced by individuals at the upper edge of their thermal range in the hottest month of the year (Tmax+1sd: WorldClim.org BIO05) is 36.1°C for Z. indianus, whereas it is 32.6°C in D. virilis (Parratt et al., 2021).
 Therefore, Z. indianus sperm may better adapted to high temperatures than D. virilis, although this is beyond the scope of this study.